 - The Southwest Telehealth Resource Center (SWTRC), based with the Arizona Telemedicine Program at the University of Arizona Health Sciences Center in Tucson and covering Nevada, part of Utah, Colorado, Arizona and New Mexico

-- The Northwest Regional Telehealth Resource Center (NRTRC), based at Virtual Health Services in Billings, Montana and covering 41 telehealth networks throughout Alaska, Washington, Oregon, Idaho, Montana, part of Utah and Wyoming
+- The Northwest Regional Telehealth Resource Center (NRTRC), based at the Utah Telehealth Network at the University of Utah in Salt Lake City and covering 41 telehealth networks throughout Alaska, Washington, Oregon, Idaho, Montana, part of Utah and Wyoming

 - The Great Plains Telehealth Resource and Assistance Center (gpTRAC), based at the University of Minnesota Institute for Health Informatics in Minneapolis and covering Minnesota, North and South Dakota, Iowa, Wisconsin and Nebraska